HISTORY OF PASCO COUNTY

 In 1974 Jacqueline A. and Michael N. Battista purchased the hotel.

-Several years later New Port Richey realtor E. Ed Smith filed suit to foreclose on the hotel after the couple had failed to make mortgage payments.
+Several years later New Port Richey real estate agent E. Ed Smith filed suit to foreclose on the hotel after the couple had failed to make mortgage payments.

 On July 26, 1985, the St. Petersburg Times reported that Gulf Coast Jewish Family Services Inc. had selected the Hacienda Hotel as the site of Florida's first "House for Special Services," and that the Hacienda was expected to close its doors after 60 years in the hotel business.
 The article referred to Michael Battista as the owner of the hotel.